dacort/sublimelint/README.markdown

 *Without Git:* Download the latest source from http://github.com/aroberge/sublimelint and copy sublimelint_plugin.py and the sublimelint/ folder to your Sublime Text "User" packages directory.

-*With Git:* Clone the repository in your Sublime Text Packages directory (located one folder above the "User" directory)
+*With Git:* Clone the repository in your Sublime Text Packages directory (located one folder above the "User" packages directory)
 > git clone git://github.com/aroberge/sublimelint.git